 |Hoarding and gantry||To place a temporary fence around a building or structure under construction or repair, to erect temporary scaffolding or site sheds.|

 |Display or storage of goods on roadway or footway||Annual permit to display or store goods on a footway.
 This excludes Driveway, Deposit Material and all road opening permits.|

-Approval is not needed for depositing equipment and materials or temporary use of a footway of for less than 48 hours when:
+You do not require approval for depositing equipment and materials or temporary use of a footway of for less than 48 hours when:

 - the work is not on a main road.

-The following distance from the property alignment or kerb must be left clear at all times to allow for safe pedestrian passage:
+You must leave the following distance from the property alignment or kerb clear at all times to allow for safe pedestrian passage:

 - in residential areas - 1.2 metres

 - in CBD or business areas - 1.8 metres (additional permit conditions may apply).

 You must pay an application fee when your lodge your Application/Notice to Work on Council property.

 Following approval, for some application types a permit fee is payable.